BIGdeadLock/TweetsSearchEngine/README.md

 ********************************

-_The search method that was used is the GloVe method_ The GloVe model was trained with a corpus of 10000000 tweets about Corona virus and the trained model is in the model folder.
+_The search method that was used is the GloVe method_ The GloVe model was trained with a corpus of 10000000 tweets about Corona virus.
+The trained model is in the folder 'model'.
 _For more information about the GloVe model please refer to: https://github.com/stanfordnlp/GloVe

 ********************************